Tatton Park Flower Show: History

-By the mid-1990s the Society’s confidence in its abilities at staging regional shows had improved, and Council was considering the creation of purely RHS shows in the more far-flung regions.
+By the mid-1990s the Society's confidence in its abilities at staging regional shows had improved, and Council was considering the creation of purely RHS shows in the more far-flung regions.
 By 1996 negotiations were under way with Tatton Park in Cheshire, and with Strathclyde Council in Scotland.
-The Island, a 19 acre site between the River Clyde and Strathclyde Loch, in Strathclyde County Park, southeast of Glasgow, was chosen as the site for a show.
-Stephen Bennett was quoted as saying, ‘We have long known that Scotland has enormous potential for a show of international standing, and response to the concept has been overwhelming’.
+The Island, a 19 acre site between the River Clyde and Strathclyde Loch, in Strathclyde Country Park, southeast of Glasgow, was chosen as the site for a show.
+Stephen Bennett was quoted as saying, "We have long known that Scotland has enormous potential for a show of international standing, and response to the concept has been overwhelming."
 The target was 50,000 visitors in the first year.

-Scotland’s National Gardening Show was launched in 1997, and billed as the largest flower show in Scotland since the Glasgow Garden Festival of 1988.
+Scotland's National Gardening Show was launched in 1997, and billed as the largest flower show in Scotland since the Glasgow Garden Festival of 1988.
 It was publicised with a special issue of The Garden devoted to Scottish themes, and the first year was seen as a great success, with 260 exhibitors and 47,000 visitors.
 Over 40 per cent of the exhibitors were Scottish, and most of them had never appeared before at an RHS show.
 Exhibits included a Robert Fortune garden, sponsored by Christian Aid Scotland, devoted to plants that he had introduced; a mining garden; a small wildlife garden from Scottish Natural Heritage; and an exhibit recreating the centre of Inverness, planted with alpines.

 In its second year (1998) exhibitor numbers rose to 300, but attendance fell to 43,000, largely because of adverse weather.

 The third year (1999), however, was disastrous: while the mounting costs of an expanding show meant that 50,000 visitors were needed in order for it to break even, the attendance fell to 35,000 – a third of the attendance attracted by the Tatton Park Show in the same year.
 In August 1999, the Society reluctantly announced that it could not afford to stage the show again.
 Scottish horticulturists hurriedly formed a consortium to stage a replacement show, and the Royal Caledonian Horticultural Society became involved in its organisation.

 In later years the show developed a reputation for showcasing new talent across all forms of gardening design and the arts.
 In 2009 the show introduced two new show garden categories, The RHS Young Designer of the Year Award and the Visionary Gardens where designers were encouraged to "break the mould".

 The 2011 introduced a "Ladies Day" which encouraged women to dress stylishly and socialise at a fashion show and dinner from Fortnum & Mason.